Characters: Pokémon: Generation I - Bulbasaur to Tentacruel

 - Took a Level in Badass:

-- Mega Charizard X is Fire/Dragon, reducing its crippling weakness to Rock-type moves; much better Attack to take advantage of its Physical movepool; and an ability that increases the power of contact moves even further.
+- Mega Charizard X is Fire/Dragon, reducing its crippling weakness to Rock-type moves.
+It also has much better Attack to take advantage of its Physical movepool and its boosting moves, and an ability that increases the power of contact moves even further.

-- Mega Charizard Y has Drought, and a big boost in Special Attack, which might give it a niche as an opening Pokemon.
+- Mega Charizard Y has Drought, and a big boost in Special Attack, which lets it act as a devastating nuke.

 - Turns Red: Blaze boosts Fire attacks when health becomes low.